foundersandcoders/Node-Shell-Workshop/README.md

 A shell script is a program designed to be run by the Unix shell.
 Typical operations performed by shell scripts include file manipulation, program execution, and printing text.

 You've likely come across some typical shell commands already.
-Have you used cat, ls, or grep in your terminal before?
+Have you used `cat`, `ls`, or `grep` in your terminal before?
 To start off today, we're going to implement our own versions of these commands using javascript.

 ## Lesson 1

 ### getting Started

-Go into the lesson1 folder in your terminal.
+Clone this repo and go into the lesson1 folder in your terminal.
 The relevant files for today are there.

 From your terminal if you want to execute a javascript program you've written you can use the following command: